10 Best Day Trips from Reykjavik

 Snorkeling in Silfra| ©Francisco Antunes

-By taking a guided tour you are guaranteed to see some of the most important places in Iceland, plus there are specific regions that cannot be visited on your own or, at least, it would cost you more money and a lot of time.
+By taking an excursion you are guaranteed to see some of the most important places in Iceland, besides there are specific regions that cannot be visited on your own or, at least, it would mean a higher expense and a lot of time.

 In addition, the guides will inform you about the history and past of the country, its culture and some curiosities.
 It is always better to take a guided tour.